Reliable conformal novelty detection at the decision boundary

 for any distribution of nulls and novelty and any sample sizes $n,m\geq 1$, provided that Assumption~\ref{assglobal} is satisfied.

-While ensuring the control \eqref{equFDR-control} is very popular, it is not exempt from drawback and mis-intepretation, because the false discovery rate can be much larger than $\alpha$ when looking at $p$-values close to the boundary $\alpha\hat{k}/m$, as emphasized by \cite{soloff2024edge} in the case of independent, continuous p-values.
+While ensuring the control \eqref{equFDR-control} is very popular, it is not exempt from drawback and mis-intepretation, because the false discovery rate can be much larger than $\alpha$ when looking at $p$-values close to the boundary $\alpha\hat{k}/m$, as emphasized by \cite{soloff2024edge} in the case of independent, continuous $p$-values.
 In the conformal case, this limitation also applies.
 To illustrate this, we consider the image data set \texttt{CIFAR 10} (\url{https://www.cs.toronto.edu/~kriz/cifar.html}), which consists of $60000$ $32 \times 32$ colour images in $10$ classes, with $6000$ images per class, and use animal images for null examples and transportation images for novelties.
 The results are reported in Figure~\ref{fig:simulation.cifar10.threshold-intro} (see Section~\ref{sec:xp} and Figure~\ref{fig:simulation.cifar10.threshold} for more details).
-As provided by theory, BH controls the FDR below the desired level $\alpha=0.2$ among its 497 discoveries.
-However, for the detected images near the boundary corresponding to the $20$ largest $p$-values below the BH threshold, there are $11$ false positives (detected animals), which provides a FDR at the boundary much larger than $(m_0/m)\alpha = 0.1$ in this example. {Hence, $p$-values near the boundary of the rejection region are substantially more likely to correspond to true nulls, and thus are `free-riders' that one should avoid rejecting.} To address these problematic rejections, we consider another error criterion and procedure.
+As predicted by theory, BH controls the FDR below the desired level $\alpha=0.2$ among its 497 discoveries.
+However, for the detected images near the boundary corresponding to the $20$ largest $p$-values below the BH threshold, there are $11$ false positives (detected animals), which provides an FDR at the boundary much larger than $(m_0/m)\alpha = 0.1$ in this example. {Hence, $p$-values near the boundary of the rejection region are substantially more likely to correspond to true nulls, and thus are `free-riders' that one should avoid rejecting.} To address these problematic rejections, we consider another error criterion and procedure.

-This false discovery inflation can be unacceptable in applications where the cost of a false discovery outweighs the benefit of a true discovery.
-In such cases, we would ideally like to control the rate of false discoveries below 1/2 near the threshold, so as to ensure these last few decisions have net positive utility; see e.g.~\cite{sun2007oracle} for a formal statement relating the cost-benefit tradeoff to the local false discovery rate around the threshold.
-P-values near the boundary of the rejection region that are substantially more likely to correspond to true nulls are called `free-riders'.
-To address these problematic rejections, we consider another error criterion and procedure.